Liquid Cooling for Electric Vehicles

 Inverters, or Variable Frequency Drives, convert the DC power from batteries into the AC power used by the motors in Traction Drive systems.
 Inverters face thermal management issues as well–their power densities can vary based on thermal hot spots and heat spreading patterns.
 Because of the high power levels needed for the motors to move the vehicle, they emit a high level of waste heat and are often liquid-cooled to maintain optimal operating temperatures.
 They have various design configurations, all of which are susceptible to diminished performance due to thermal excursions.

-Inverters are often built with Insulated-Gate Bipolar Transistors (IGBTs), a common type of silicon (Si) or silicon-carbide (SiC) semiconductor that offers exceptional performance but also generates waste heat through the inefficiencies in transistor switching.
+Inverters are often built with Insulated-Gate Bipolar Transistors (IGBTs), a common type of silicon (Si) or silicon-carbide (SiC) semiconductor that offers exceptional cooling performance but also generates waste heat through the inefficiencies in transistor switching.
 Liquid cooling for IGBTs can reduce junction temperatures and help maintain operational temperatures windows, improving inverter performance, lifetime and power density.

 Liquid Cooling Solutions for Electric Vehicles